mark-hartmann/jsonapi/README.md

 jsonapi offers the following features:

-* Marshaling and unmarshaling of JSON:API URLs and documents
+* Marshaling and unmarshalling of JSON:API URLs and documents
 * Structs for handling URLs, documents, resources, collections...
 * Schema management
   * It can ensure relationships between types make sense.
-  * Very useful for validation when marshaling and unmarshaling.
+  * Very useful for validation when marshaling and unmarshalling.
 * Utilities for pagination, sorting, and filtering
-  * jsonapi is opiniated when it comes to those features.
-If you prefer you own strategy fo pagination, sorting, and filtering, it will have to be done manually.
 * In-memory data store (`SoftCollection`)
   * It can store resources (anything that implements `Resource`).
   * It can sort, filter, retrieve pages, etc.